gavlepeter/dojo-fmeserver-portal/README.md

 # dojo-fmeserver-portal
-The municipality of Gävles FME portal - A configurable webb portal developed using ESRI:s JavaScript API, Dojo Toolkit and FMEServer.js.
+The municipality of Gävles FME portal - A configurable webb portal developed using Dojo and ESRI:js JavaScript API.
 The portal is a dojo widget that can be integrated in a mapping application.
 The purpose of the widget is to allow quick setup of customized portals for easy access to